 ‘I don’t think you’d have survived in prison.
 I think both of you were to be killed.’

-‘From what Laura says, Melissa waited a moment or two for you to arrive, you didn’t, so she would probably want to look out to see.
-She would go to the door -‘
+‘From what Laura says, Melissa waited a few moments for you to arrive, you didn’t, so Melissa would probably want to look out to see.
+She would go to the door -’

 ‘And whoever it was, the killer, thought that she was leaving.
-That ‘whoever’ had to be a girl because of the galoshes.
-Plus she’d have heard me coming up from down below.
+That ‘whoever’ had to be a girl because of the galoshes, plus she’d then have heard me coming up from down below.
 She’d assume it was me.’

 ‘When you found her, she wasn’t dead?’